 To gain insight into your company’s insurance policy, it’s helpful to have a grasp of basic business insurance terms.
-Independent agents in the Trusted Choice® network believe that knowledge is power, and they are dedicated to not only providing consumers with competitive rates and coverage, but education and answers as well.
+Independent insurance agents believe that knowledge is power, and they are dedicated to providing consumers, not only with competitive rates and coverage, but with education and answers as well.

 Business terminology shouldn’t be reserved for insurance agents.
 Once you’ve reviewed this business insurance glossary, you’re one step closer to understanding just how much your business insurance policy affects you and your company.

-This is the maximum amount of money that an insurer is contracted to provide the policy holder in a specific policy period.
-For example, on a particular business liability policy an annual aggregate limit would be the total amount the insurance company would pay for all claims on that policy in a given year.
+This is the maximum amount of money that an insurer is contracted to provide to the policyholder in a specific policy period.
+For example, on a particular business liability policy, an annual aggregate limit would be the total amount the insurance company would pay for all claims on that policy in a given year.

 This policy allows a business owner to insure multiple property types at one location, or one property type at multiple locations, all under one policy.

-Provides protection for all building materials – on-site, off-site, and in transport – that a builder uses during the course of a construction process.
+Provides protection for all building materials – on-site, off-site, and in transport – that a builder uses during the course of a construction project.